-- The first of these is where the parties have agreed what will happen if something unforeseen occurs which renders the contract unperformable by one or both of them – in other words, where they have a “force majeure” clause in their contract; or
+- The first of these is where the parties have agreed on what will happen if something unforeseen occurs which renders the contract unperformable by one or both of them — in other words, where they have a “force majeure” clause in their contract; or

 - In the absence of such a clause — where there is no force majeure clause — the contractual doctrine of “frustration” comes into play.

 Force majeure clauses are contractual “escape hatches” that permit a party to avoid liability for failing to fulfil its obligations under a contract.
 Typically, they act to suspend the obligations of those who find that they are no longer able to do the very thing that they have contractually promised to do.
 They may also provide for the contract to be brought to an end if it becomes commercially unviable.
 If your contractual plans have been unseated by COVID-19 (and more on this below) you may well find yourself looking to see whether any contacts which you have entered into contain force majeure clauses.
 If so you (or the other party) may find yourself greatly relieved to be let off the hook — or you may be unhappy to discover that your counterpart is!
 Bear in mind:

-- The term “force majeure” is one which is derived from French law and which doesn’t, strictly, have any recognised meaning in English common law.
-Its meaning therefore needs to be properly defined in any contract to avoid unwanted ambiguity – in other words it’s down to the parties to make it clear what they mean by force majeure in any given context and to define this properly in their contract, so that it doesn’t give rise to uncertainty.
+- The term “force majeure” is one that is derived from French law and which doesn’t, strictly, have any recognised meaning in English common law.
+Its meaning, therefore, needs to be properly defined in any contract to avoid unwanted ambiguity — in other words, it’s down to the parties to make it clear what they mean by force majeure in any given context and to define this properly in their contract so that it doesn’t give rise to uncertainty.
 But, in its broadest sense, force majeure events are generally considered to be acts, events or circumstances beyond the reasonable control of the parties concerned and force majeure clauses are there to relieve the parties of the consequences of such.